 \section{System architecture}

 Anaphora resolution is the task of identifying the referring mentions in a text and assigning those mentions to disjoint clusters such that mentions in the same cluster refer to the same entity.
 The first subtask of anaphora resolution is mention detection, i.e., extracting candidate mentions from the document.
-Until recently, most coreference systems selected mentions prior to coreference resolution via heuristic methods often based on parse trees \cite{bjorkelund2014learning,clark2015entity,clark2016deep,clark2016improving,wiseman2015learning,wiseman2016learning}. \newcite{lee2017end} first introduced a neural network approach for joint mention detection and coreference resolution, obtaining the best performing system at the time.
-The system was further extended by \newcite{lee2018higher} and \newcite{kantor2019bertee}, the current state-of-the-art on the {\CONLL} data set.
+Until recently, most coreference systems selected mentions prior to coreference resolution via heuristic methods often based on parse trees \cite{bjorkelund2014learning,clark2015entity,clark2016deep,clark2016improving,wiseman2015learning,wiseman2016learning}. \newcite{lee2017end} introduced a neural network approach for joint mention detection and coreference resolution, obtaining the best performing system at the time.
+The system was further extended by \newcite{lee2018higher}, \newcite{kantor2019bertee}, \newcite{joshi2019bert} and \newcite{joshi2019spanbert}, the current SoTA on the {\CONLL} data set.

 Our model is also a joint system that predicts mentions and assigns them to the clusters jointly.
 For a given document $D$ with $T$ tokens, we define all possible spans in $D$ as $N_{i=1}^{I}$ where $I = \frac{T(T+1)}{2}$, $s_i,e_i$ are the start and the end indices of $N_i$ where $1 \leq i \leq I$.
 The task for a joint system is to partition all the spans ($N$) into a sequence of clusters $(C^{m})\ _{m=1}^{M}$ such that every mention in a specific cluster $C^{m}$ refers to the same entity.
 Let $C_i$ be the partially completed clusters up to span $N_i$.
 The set of possible assignments for $N_i$ is defined as all the clusters up to the previous span ($C_{i-1}$) and a special label $\epsilon$.
 The $\epsilon$ is used for three situations: a span is not a mention, or is a non-referring expression, or is the first mention of a cluster.